 1. Foster a positive work environment and community

-Remind employees in meetings, policies, handbooks, trainings and in general conversations.
+Remind employees in meetings, policies, handbooks, training and in general conversations.
 The company’s management team must reflect the company’s values and lead by example.
-All must display a culture of respect, diversity and inclusion from the moment of hire to daily interactions.
+All must display a culture of respect, diversity, and inclusion from the moment of hire to daily interactions.
 It must be clear to all, in every communication and action, there is no room for harassment in your organization.

 2. Train on generational differences

 Training on generational differences helps your work community understand and embrace the differences of each other.
 What was “ok or acceptable” in the ’80s may no longer be accepted, and employers will need to bridge that gap and address such changes.
 By implementing a training program that is engaging, fun, and safe, your employees will be provided with a new sense of how to be better versions of themselves on a daily basis.

 Employees will learn how to have truthful conversations in a respectful manner and start opening doors to better communication and building stronger relationships with one another.

 3. Have open door and no retaliation policies

 As an employer, you need to stand behind your Open-Door and No Retaliation policies to ensure trust is built with your employees.
 Employers much look for potential problems before they become actual problems which can eventuate into the courtroom and expensive settlements.

 4. Have strong and clear policies and disciplinary process in your Employee Handbook